 Maureen Cecilia Liddiatt

-Mary Bernice and Henry’s daughter Maureen Cecilia continued to live in the family home after the death of her parents.
+Mary Bernice and Henry’s daughter Maureen Cecilia became the owner of the family home in Gillingstool.
+She was shown as the owner in the 1929 rate book.
+She continued to live there after the death of her parents.
 The 1973 and 1974 telephone books still gave Killiney as her address.
 “Mary Cecilia Liddiatt otherwise Maureen Cecilia Liddiatt” died in Chesterfield Road St Andrews in Bristol on 27th February 1977.
 Click here to read more about her

 We have no knowledge of the later ownership and occupants of the house.